pcrain/slip.py/INSTALL.md

     - You may skip this step if Python is already installed
   - Double-click "\_install-win.bat"
   - If the installation is successful, a "slip.py" Desktop shortcut will be created
-  - Double-click "slip.py" to launch the Slip.py Browser.
+  - Double-click "slip.py" to launch the Slip.py Browser

 ### Linux / OSX Install Instructions
   - Install Python 3.8 and pip using your package manager